 Gravel pathways bring character and easy maintenance to your landscape.
-Here, stone edging keeps the gravel out of the planting areas, but doesn't detract from the informal look.
-Surrounded by colorful plantings, the path is wide enough for two people to stroll side by side without disturbing the scenery.
+Here, stone edging keeps the gravel out of the planting areas but doesn't detract from the informal look.
+Surrounded by colorful plantings, the path makes it easy to connect with nature without disturbing the scenery.

 Curving Gravel Walkways